tanveerahmed9/Obsidian-notes/ResiliencyinAzure/Manage traffic in Azure/Azure Traffic Manager.md

 It is a DNS based tarffic load balancer which helps to disttribute traffic from a client to a rule based identified endpoint .
 It uses tarrfic routing (more on this ahead) to direct requests to the appropriate service endpoints.

-There are several benefits of Azure traffic manager which includes applications availability , increase performance of the application , Geo-Fencing.
+There are several benefits of Azure traffic manager which includes applications availability , increase performance of the application , Geo-Fencing etc.

 Even for complex deployment you can use Nested traffic manager profiles (more on this later).

 **Steps to create traffic manager profile:-**

-below is the pictorial representaion of how the traffic manager in our demo would look like.
+Below is the pictorial representaion of how the traffic manager in our demo would look like.

 [[Azure Traffic Manager]]